mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

     run-state, slot/span, recovery and consumer-result mechanisms are behavioral laws around the incumbent closure control, not a candidate.
 17. `/utils` has no live source consumer and only one Value prototype use;
-    packrat has no live Value/JSON consumer.
+    packrat has no live Value plus logical `parse-that#jsonParser` consumption.
 Both are excluded from a successor unless two exact consumer receipts prove otherwise.
 18. P3 same-FIRST closes the outstanding hostile gap by falsifying D, not by repairing it.
 With diagnostics disabled, four recovery frontiers differ:
     M2 is `10/6/1/1/10/5`, D is `10/10/2/2/10/6`; diagnostics enabled makes
     D converge to M2.
 The cause is reordered speculative provenance, not rollback leakage.
 Accepted-M2 closure traversal is the smallest law.
+19. P3 direct closure is only 1.0656–1.5238× on warmed success projections.
+    Prewarmed construction calls are 1.7118–1.9534× and grammar heap 40.5% smaller, but retained parse-state heap is 12.4% larger.
+Its omitted equivalence, cold, shape and bootstrap planes remain RED.
+The candidate is killed.
+20. P1/P2/P3 are complete; isolated every-subject proof remains RED because no candidate exists.
+Formation Clean A/B, packing and execution cannot begin.
+21. A fresh canonical-document replay leaves every structural proof green but `proof:perf` RED at +16.0% JSON against the 15% guard (2,022 ns versus 1,742 ns).
+The document-only diff is not causal and the RED result is not waived.

 ## Next executable transaction

-Resume B.W0 with P3.
-P2 is complete and has terminally retired every implemented replacement family.
+Resume B.W0 after complete P3.
+Every implemented replacement family is terminally retired.

 ### Subject

-The same-FIRST speculative-recovery hostile case is complete at `f4b9abb`.
-Form the smallest direct closure-kernel surface cut that preserves only the P2 survivor laws and this diagnostics-toggle invariant.
+The direct closure-kernel cut is complete and killed at `19c1e12`.
+Continue only if a genuinely new generic mechanism has one exact Value-shaped need, one logical `parse-that#jsonParser`-shaped need and an executable reason it can escape the measured success-product ceiling.
 Keep CSS grammar/domain types in Value.

 ### Required laws

 - preserve exact UTF-16 slots/spans, immutable recovery evidence, typed
   faults, failure frontiers and scalar rollback;
-- compare same-FIRST successful frontier, labels, spans and immutable diagnostic bytes exactly;
+- preserve accepted-M2 traversal provenance and same-FIRST frontier bytes;
-- delete or exclude the compiled graph/table, unordered engine, generic source leaf, compiler-owned result, `/utils`, and unconsumed packrat helpers from the candidate surface;
+- keep the compiled graph/table, unordered engine, generic source leaf, compiler-owned result, `/utils`, unconsumed packrat and private direct closure runtime retired;
-- preserve S7's consumed generic kernel without elevating it to a complete P3 or every-subject proof;
+- preserve S7's generic laws without elevating its local subset to every-subject proof;
 - no decoded-token object, token list, scanner result, global trivia layer or raw-source alias;
 - no new registry/validator apparatus beyond the smallest exact evidence